 Welcome to the website of the 2016 conference of the Association of Reformational Philosophy (ARP) in cooperation with the Evangelische Theologische Faculteit of Leuven (ETF).
-The theme of the conference will be “Christianity and the Future of our Societies” and it will take place 15-19 August in the city of Leuven, Belgium.
-ARP and ETF welcome contributions from philosophers and theologians as well as from scholars in other disciplines who are seriously engaged in dialogue between Christianity and key figures (or central insights or paradigms) within their own discipline and context, wherever in the world this may be.
+The theme of the conference was “Christianity and the Future of our Societies” and it took place 15-19 August 2016 in the city of Leuven, Belgium.
+ARP and ETF welcomed contributions from philosophers and theologians as well as from scholars in other disciplines who are seriously engaged in dialogue between Christianity and key figures (or central insights or paradigms) within their own discipline and context, wherever in the world this may be.

 The Association of Reformational Philosophy (ARP) has its roots in the 16th century Reformation and its direct origin in the 19th neo-Calvinist revival (in which Abraham Kuyper was a pivotal figure).
 One of the goals of the ARP is ‘to contribute to the deepening of philosophical insight in created reality, and to make these insights fruitful for academic studies and for society’.
 Key founding fathers of the movement were the Dutch philosophers Herman Dooyeweerd and Dirk Vollenhoven.
 The movement has grown, and is today globally engaged in academic dialogue between Christianity and the contemporary world, and its animating intellectual, political and economic ideas and leaders.
 It does so in the expectation that Christianity has important and timely insights to offer.